-If you’ve been searching for the perfect chewy granola bar, here’s a recipe worth saving.
-It’s adapted from Olivia Dupin’s fabulous cookbook The Complete Guide to Naturally Gluten-Free Foods, which has become one of my favorites as of late.
+If you’ve been searching for the perfect chewy granola bar, here’s a good one for Honey Trail Mix Bars.
+The recipe is adapted from Olivia Dupin’s The Complete Guide to Naturally Gluten-Free Foods, which has become one of my favorites as of late.
 Everything I’ve tried so far has been fantastic, and the book is an interesting read.

 Honey Trail Mix Bars